ekino/autodata/gitbook/plugins/FLOWPLAYER-TRACKER.md

 If you are using the embeded version of the flowplayer video player, autodata will automatically track every new instance on the page.

-However, if you are using the JavaScript-based initialization of flowplayer, you'll need to register each new player to autodata with `autodataRegisterFlowplayer`:
+However, if you are using the JavaScript-based initialization of flowplayer, you'll need to register each new player to autodata with `autoDataTools.registerFlowplayer`:

 ```js
 const player = flowplayer('#player_container', {